webdriverio/webdriverio/docs/Assertion.md

 }
 ```

 Now Chai and expect-webdriverio can be used alongside each other.
-Once all Chai assertions have been replaced thoughout the code base the "before" hook can be deleted.
 In your code you would use Chai and expect-webdriverio assertions as follows, e.g.:

 ```js
 // myfile.js